 - Proffering wrong or misleading advice to a patient on the risk involved in a particular procedure, especially if such procedure may result in serious side effects.

-- Absence of informed consent of the patient before proceeding on any form of treatment or surgical procedure, especially when consent was compulsory.
+- Absence of informed consent of the patient before proceeding with any form of treatment or surgical procedure, especially when consent was compulsory.

 - Making an error during a procedure such as prescribing the wrong drug for a correctly diagnosed illness.